Cabji/steelCalc/README.md

 # Current Development Aims

+- Create class: ResultSetGrid
+  - This class should Extend wxGrid class.
+Its aim is to bridge between the SQLiteCpp class and wxGrid to create a grid that automagically handles SQL result data.
+  - Can we make it provide a Struct for the Result Set, so that when its reused we don't need to know the format of the Result Set data we just use a StdResultSet object?
+  - Handles sizing/resizing the grid to suit the result set
+  - Handles updating the grid's appearance
+  - Allow for adding/toggling optional extras like:
+    - Filter row
+    - Cell data sanitization/data type formatting or enforcement
+    - Anything else?
+  - Export/import of grid data

 - ✔ Create & implement multi-purpose SQLite3 database read/write functionality
   - ✔ General SQLite3 connection
   - ✔ Create empty default database file if non-existant